 The market price of our common stock following this offering may fluctuate substantially as a result of many factors, some of which are beyond our control.
-These fluctuations could cause you to lose all or part of the value of your investment in our common stock.
-Factors that could cause fluctuations in the market price of our common stock include the following:
+These fluctuations could cause you to

-- quarterly variations in our results of operations; - results of operations that vary from the expectations of securities analysts and investors; - results of operations that vary from those of our competitors; - changes in expectations as to our future financial performance, including financial estimates by securities analysts; - announcements by us or our competitors of significant contracts, acquisitions or capital commitments; - announcements by third parties of significant claims or proceedings against us; - changes affecting the availability of financing in the wholesale and consumer lending markets; - regulatory developments in the manufactured housing industry; - significant future sales of our common stock, and additions or departures of key personnel; and - general economic, market and currency factors and conditions unrelated to our performance.
+- quarterly variations in our results of operations; - results of operations that vary from the expectations of securities analysts and investors; - results of operations that vary from those of our competitors; - changes in expectations as to our future financial performance, including financial estimates by securities analysts; - publication of research reports about us or the home building industry; - announcements by us or our competitors of significant contracts, acquisitions or capital commitments; - announcements by third parties of significant claims or proceedings against us; - changes affecting the availability of financing in the wholesale and consumer lending markets; - regulatory developments in the manufactured housing industry; - significant future sales of our common stock, and additions or departures of key personnel; - the realization of any of the other risk factors presented in this prospectus; and - general economic, market and currency factors and conditions unrelated to our performance.